 Dr. Robert Atkins, an American cardiologist, created the Atkins diet in the early 1970s.
 It has evolved over time and now encourages people to eat more high-fiber vegetables and do more exercise.

-This article is also part of a series called What are the eight most popular diets today?
+This article is also part of a series called What are the nine most popular diets today?